-Pain The various Immediate Relief medications and the Extended Release type.
-(Oxycontin, Oxycodone, etc)
+The various Immediate Relief medications and the Extended Release type.
+(Oxycontin, Oxycodone, etc) Nerve

-Nerve Specifically designed to address nerve pain (Neurontin, Lyrica)
+Specifically designed to address nerve pain (Neurontin, Lyrica) Muscle Relaxers

-Muscle Relaxers Medications that are aimed to help reduce muscles spasms and tightness ( Baclofen, Zanaflex, Rhobaxin, Flexeril)
+Medications that are aimed to help reduce muscles spasms and tightness ( Baclofen, Zanaflex, Rhobaxin, Flexeril) Sleep

-Aqua Therapy which is one of the better forms of total exercise while remaining more passive than Physical Therapy
+which is one of the better forms of total exercise while remaining more passive than Physical Therapy Spinal Injections

-Spinal Injections To help provide some relief from the immediate pain.
-This could include ESI (Cortisone) Trigger Point (lidocaine) and others
+To help provide some relief from the immediate pain.
+This could include ESI (Cortisone) Trigger Point (lidocaine) and others Massage

-Massage To help relax and reduce muscle spasms and tightness that normal muscle relaxers do not address.
-(Western and Eastern)
+To help relax and reduce muscle spasms and tightness that normal muscle relaxers do not address.
+(Western and Eastern) Tens unit

-Tens unit Personal device that uses mild electric impulses to reach deep into painful areas.
+Personal device that uses mild electric impulses to reach deep into painful areas.
 Effective and any spinal patient should have one.
+Traction

 Use of medical needles inserted into specific points of the body.
 The idea of harmony and balance are also the basis of yin and yang is also one